-The Link Status Interrupt sample application takes specific parameters, in addition to Environment Abstraction Layer (EAL) arguments (see Section Running the Application).
+The Link Status Interrupt sample application takes specific parameters, in addition to Environment Abstraction Layer (EAL) arguments (see Section 13.3).

 Command line parsing is done in the same way as it is done in the L2 Forwarding Sample Application.
-See Command Line Arguments for more information.
+See Section 9.4.1, "Command Line Arguments" for more information.

 Mbuf pool initialization is done in the same way as it is done in the L2 Forwarding Sample Application.
-See Mbuf Pool Initialization for more information.
+See Section 9.4.2, "Mbuf Pool Initialization" for more information.